AutodeskGames/stingray-docs/source/interactive_help/reference/engine_settings.md

 ## Special file and path name variables

 When you set a path and/or filename as the value of a setting in this file, you can include the following variables in the path.
-Stingray automatically expands them to appropriate values for the current user, platform and time.
+The engine automatically expands them to appropriate values for the current user, platform and time.

 *	**%APPDATA%**: The folder reserved for storing data related to the current user.
 (Available on Windows and iOS)
 *	**%HOSTNAME%**: The name of the computer.
 (Available on Windows only)